kavehmz/ai-deriven-ui-concept/prompt.md

 1. ✅ User can chat with Amy and see UI change in real-time
 2. ✅ No empty spaces when components are hidden
 3. ✅ Real Deriv market data displays in charts
-4. ✅ Can execute Rise/Fall trades (with API token)
+4. ✅ Can execute Rise/Fall AND Higher/Lower trades (with API token)
 5. ✅ AI proactively notices and offers to fix layout issues
 6. ✅ AI is fully layout-aware and gives contextual responses
 7. ✅ Works in dark and light themes
 8. ✅ Language switching works (including RTL for Arabic)
 9. ✅ Single `docker-compose up` starts everything
+10. ✅ Guided tours work for beginners and experts
+11. ✅ Amy can answer questions about individual positions
+12. ✅ Amy can redirect users to external Deriv pages

 ---